David Bowie To Make One More Appearance On HBO

 David Bowie may have passed away a little over a year ago, but his legacy lives on, according to Billboard.
-The late “Life on Mars” rock icon, who died last January at the age of 69, will make one more appearance on HBO.
+The late “Life on Mars” rock icon, who died last January aged 69-years-old, will make one more appearance on HBO.

 The TV network has acquired the U.S. television rights to the documentary David Bowie: The Last Five Years, which premiered on BBC2 last month.
 The documentary chronicles Bowie’s recording sessions for his last two albums, 2013’s The Next Day, and Blackstar, which was released just two days prior to his death in January, 2016.